 Make an impact by supporting struggling church workers

 The Lutheran Church—Missouri Synod (LCMS) provides financial assistance through the Soldiers of the Cross program to church workers in crisis situations.
 You can support this initiative through a direct donation by check or their online portal.
 Learn more about making a donation at this link.

 My congregation wants to livestream our service, but we don’t know how

 We encourage congregations that are already understaffed or overwhelmed with caring for their community to consider recommending that their members view the livestream of a sister congregation that is already prepared to provide this video access.
-You can find a list of Nebraska congregations ready to stream at this list.
 If you do choose to connect with your members this way, here are some resources to help you.

 - Livestream Setup Resources, Michigan District LCMS